 He made his actual comics debut in the second series of Camarada magazine.
 For this paper, he created the character 'Malaquias', various short stories, painting-books and a long story: 'O Cruzeiro do Caranguejo', which has also been published in book format.

-He settled in Belgium in 1964, and started out working for the advertising department of Tintin magazine.
-He also did art on some stories by Yves Duval.
-He additionally worked for Lombard's studios Publiart and Publiart-Jeunesse.
-From November 1965, he was present at the publishing house Dupuis, working as artist and lay-out man.
+Roque and his wife Monique fled the Salazar dictatorship and settled in Belgium in 1964.
+There, he started out working for the advertising department of Tintin magazine.
+He also did art on some stories scripted by Yves Duval.
+He additionally worked for the Lombard departments Publiart and Publiart-Jeunesse, designing advertisements for Chocosweet and Viking beer.
+In November 1965, he was employed by the publishing house Dupuis, working as artist and lay-out man alongside Serge Gennaux.